How to leave your husband and walk out of a failed marriage?

 Separate and move yours to a place only accessible by you.
 This includes jewelry, silver, china service, photos.
 It’s better to get these out of the house now rather than have them become tools for any potential future battles.

 By the way, your wedding ring is yours to keep.
-He may have paid for it, but it was a gift to you so you are the rightful owner, and he cannot insist on getting it back.
+Your partner may have paid for it, but it was a gift to you so you are the rightful owner, and they cannot insist on getting it back.

 9. Got guns in the house?
 Move them to a safer place